probcomp/GenDirectionalStats.jl/README.md

 ## Included Metropolis-Hastings moves on 3D rotations

-- Rotate by a random angle around a given axis.
+- Rotate by a uniformly chosen angle around a given axis.

 - Rotate by a random small angle around a random axis